fusion-energy/neutronics-workshop-slides-old/README.md

 # View the sides.

-The slides are available in html and pdf format.
-With each release these two formats are automatically created and uploaded as an artifact to the release.
-Check out the latest slide release [here]().
+The slides are automatically published html format and available here [here](https://fusion-energy.github.io/neutronics-workshop-slides/1).
+Every time the main branch of the repository is updated the slides are automatically created and uploaded to the html to the GitHub pages website

 # Develop the slides